-- Phenytoin is used for focal onset seizures and generalized tonic-clonic seizures. - At very high concentrations of greater than 50 μg/mL, it can exacerbate seizures. therapeutic 10-20
+- Phenytoin is used for focal onset seizures and generalized tonic-clonic seizures. - At very high concentrations of greater than 50 μg/mL, it can exacerbate seizures.

-- The oral absorption of phenytoin may be saturable at doses above 400 mg/day. if you increase the dose beyond this it will not be absorped (useless) - Phenytoin is highly protein bound, and it is essential to know the patient's serum albumin level when interpreting serum phenytoin concentrations. - Significant renal dysfunction will also alter phenytoin protein binding. - It distributes to breast milk and it crosses the placenta.
+- The oral absorption of phenytoin may be saturable at doses above 400 mg/day. - Phenytoin is highly protein bound, and it is essential to know the patient's serum albumin level when interpreting serum phenytoin concentrations. - Significant renal dysfunction will also alter phenytoin protein binding. - It distributes to breast milk and it crosses the placenta.